Skip to main content

 When fine-grained control over object replication is needed, develop a dedicated controller to manage synchronization between source and target clusters.

-• Selective replication of objects with specific Labels/Annotations only
+• Selective replication of only objects with specific Labels/Annotations

-• Custom conflict resolution logic implementation required
+• Custom conflict resolution logic

 Pros and Cons: